 - (a) Territorial Application.
-This article is applicable to all real property, structures, and uses located in the Depot Square, Bay Road Mixed Use, Downtown Mixed Use, Downtown Residential District, and Bay Road Civic Districts as these districts are depicted on official Town of Hamilton Official Zoning Mapdated XXXXX. - (b) Required Conformance. - (i) All buildings, structures or land, in whole or in part, must be used or occupied in conformance with this Article.
-All buildings or structures, in whole or in part, must be erected, constructed, moved, enlarged or structurally altered in conformance with this Article. - (ii) If any condition or requirement imposed by this Form-Based Code is more restrictive than a condition or requirement imposed by any other law, rule or regulation of any kind, the more restrictive condition or requirement from this Article governs. - (c) Conflicting Provisions. - If any condition or requirement imposed by this Article contains an actual, implied or apparent conflict with another provision of this Article, the more restrictive condition or requirement controls. - (ii) If any condition or requirement imposed by this Article contains an actual, implied or apparent conflict with any condition or requirement of any other provision of the Town of Hamilton's Bylaws, the provisions of this Article control. - (d) Text and Graphics.
-Illustrations, photographs and graphics are included in this Article to illustrate the intent and requirement of the text.
-In the case of a conflict between the text of this Article and any illustrations, the text governs. - (e) Existing Applications and Permits. - (i) Any project for which a valid and complete application for a permit was received prior to the effective date of this Article remains valid and, at the applicants option, may proceed to completion and permits may be issued under the regulations of the Town in place immediately prior to the effective date of this Article, provided that the permit is or can be issued within 90 calendar days of this Article effective date and all time frames associated with the permit are observed. - (ii) Any project for which a permit cannot be issued within 90 calendar days from the effective date of this Article must proceed in accordance with these regulations.

-(f) Severability.
-If any provision of Section 9.7 is found to be invalid by a court of competent jurisdiction, the remainder of Section 9.7 shall not be affected but shall remain in full force.
-The invalidity of any provision of Section 9.7 shall not affect the validity of the remainder of Hamilton's Zoning Bylaw.
+This Section is applicable to all real property, structures, and uses located in the Depot Square, Bay Road Mixed Use, Downtown Mixed Use, Downtown Residential District, and Bay Road Civic Districts as these districts are depicted on the official Town of Hamilton Official Zoning Map dated June 26, 2025. - (b) Required Conformance. - (i) All buildings, structures or land, in whole or in part, must be used or occupied in conformance with this Section.
+All buildings or structures, in whole or in part, must be erected, constructed, moved, enlarged or structurally altered in conformance with this Section. - (ii) If any condition or requirement imposed by this Section is more restrictive than a condition or requirement imposed by any other law, rule or regulation of any kind, the more restrictive condition or requirement from this Section governs. - (c) Conflicting Provisions. - If any condition or requirement imposed by this Section contains an actual, implied or apparent conflict with another provision of this Section, the more restrictive condition or requirement controls. - (ii) If any condition or requirement imposed by this Section contains an actual, implied or apparent conflict with any condition or requirement of any other provision of the Town of Hamilton's Bylaws, the provisions of this Section control. - (d) Text and Graphics.
+Illustrations, photographs and graphics are included in this Section to illustrate the intent and requirement of the text.
+In the case of a conflict between the text of this Section and any illustrations, the text governs. - (e) Existing Applications and Permits.
+The applicability of this Section with respect to existing applications and permits is governed by Section 1.4.1, Applicability/Nonconformities, and Section 1.4.2, Commencement of Construction or Operation. - (f) Severability.
+If any provision of Section 9.8 is found to be invalid by a court of competent jurisdiction, the remainder of Section 9.8 shall not be affected but shall remain in full force.
+The invalidity of any provision of Section 9.8 shall not affect the validity of the remainder of Hamilton's Zoning Bylaw. - (g) Nonconforming Uses.
+Conversion to, the creation of, or extension of a Nonconforming use shall be governed by Section 5.2 Nonconforming Uses.